-Thyroid disease can be very tricky to handle because what you consume daily can interfere with your thyroid health.
-This is because some nutrients found in certain foods influence the function of your thyroid gland, and inhibit the body’s ability to absorb the replacement hormones you take as part of your thyroid treatment.
+Thyroid disease can be very tricky to handle because what you consume daily can meddle with your thyroid health.
+This is because some nutrients found in certain foods impact the function of your thyroid gland which hinders the body’s ability to absorb the replacement hormones you take as your thyroid treatment.

 Hypothyroidism is not preventable, but it is curable.
-You should always consult with your doctor regularly if your condition has ever gotten worse after eating particular foods so that your doctor can help you find a suitable diet.
+You should always consult with your doctor regularly if your condition has ever gotten worse after eating particular foods so that he/she helps you find a suitable diet.

 You can manage hypothyroidism by making certain changes to your diet.